 In September 2017 we embarked on the new Edexcel A-Level Mathematics 2017, and the Edexcel A-Level Further Mathematics 2017, linear courses.

 We are currently the largest single subject choice in Dubai College at A-Level.
 In the coming year we will have ten Mathematics classes starting in Year 12 for and two Further Mathematics classes.
 We split the teaching between two teachers in each case so that a student can gain a more varied approach and support than with just one.

-Typically we would get over 80%% of the A-Level students gaining an A* - B grade in Mathematics and over 90%, of the smaller cohort, gaining a grades A* - B in Further Mathematics.
+Last year, 92.2% of the A-Level students gained an A* - B grade in Mathematics and 74.4%, of the smaller cohort, gaining a grades A* - B in Further Mathematics.